stochasticHydroTools/SlenderBody/README.md

 * Matlab: directory with matlab codes.
 These are the only codes used in [4] and [5].

 # External dependencies:
 * [FINUFFT](https://github.com/flatironinstitute/finufft).
 I have modified some of the v 1.0 code and included the raw code in Python/Dependencies.
+Note that this dependency is not strictly necessary; it is only needed if you wish to run nonlocal hydrodynamics and do not have a GPU.
 * [krypy](https://github.com/andrenarchy/krypy).
 I have modified some of this and included the raw code in Python/Dependencies.
 * [scipy](https://github.com/scipy/scipy)
 * LaPack (for C++ functions)
 * [PyBind11](https://github.com/pybind/pybind11) (to link python and C++)
-* [numba](https://github.com/numba/numba) (to accelerate and parallelize native python)
 * [UAMMD](https://github.com/RaulPPelaez/UAMMD) (for Ewald splitting on the GPU).
 This is used as a submodule in Python/Dependencies.

-For nearly singular SBT integrals, we use a modified version of the quadrature scheme of Ludvig af Klinteberg and Alex Barnett.
-Their original code is [here](https://github.com/ludvigak/linequad); we have made some modifications to switch their Legendre discretization to a Chebyshev one in [Python/cppmodules/SpecialQuadratures.cpp](https://github.com/stochasticHydroTools/SlenderBody/blob/master/Python/cppmodules/SpecialQuadratures.cpp)
-The code here is independent of the linequad code of af Klinteberg and Barnett.

 # Instructions for running code
 1) Clone this repo using